Jamsekun/Practice-Haven-Python/README.md

 Write a function in Python that accepts a decimal number and returns the equivalent binary number.
 To make this simple, the decimal number will always be less than 1,024, so the binary number returned will always be less than ten digits long.

 Just the numbers:
-Write a function in Python that accepts a decimal number and returns the equivalent binary number.
-To make this simple, the decimal number will always be less than 1,024, so the binary number returned will always be less than ten digits long.
+Write a function in Python that accepts a list of any length that contains a mix of non-negative integers and strings.
+The function should return a list with only the integers in the original list in the same order.

 Repeat the Characters:
 Create a Python function that accepts a string.
 The function should return a string, with each character in the original string doubled.
 If you send the function “now” as a parameter, it should return “nnooww,” and if you send “123a!”, it should return “112233aa!!”.